jenkinsci/instana-plugin/README.md

 The following features are available in both Pipeline and traditional project types:

-* Injecting releases into instana
+* Injecting releases into Instana

 ### Pipeline features
 To ingest a release event into Instana you simply need to add